'Defend democracy': Pelosi calls Trump 'ongoing threat' in impeachment debate

 The debate underscored the deep divide in Congress over Trump’s conduct during his tumultuous presidency and the larger political schism dividing the United States.

+Republican Representative Barry Loudermilk invoked the name of Jesus during the debate.
+Referring to the ancient Roman provincial governor who presided over the trial of Jesus and ordered the crucifixion, Loudermilk said, “During that sham trial, Pontius Pilate afforded more rights to Jesus than the Democrats have afforded to this president in this process.”

+Republican Representative Mike Kelly compared the impeachment to the Japanese attack on the U.S. naval base at Hawaii’s Pearl Harbor in 1941, calling the House proceedings another “date that will live in infamy,” similar to the words Democratic President Franklin Roosevelt used to describe the raid that led to America’s entry into World War Two.

-Impeachment is an extraordinary check on presidential power spelled out in the U.S. Constitution enabling Congress to remove presidents who commit “high crimes and misdemeanors.”
+Impeachment is an extraordinary check on presidential power spelled out in the Constitution enabling Congress to remove presidents who commit “high crimes and misdemeanors.”

 “The founders’ great fear of a rogue or corrupt president is the very reason why they enshrined impeachment in the Constitution,” Pelosi said, calling the gathered lawmakers the “custodians of the Constitution.”